chaseyama/COMS32500/README.md

 	EJS

 Running the Project:
 	The server is in the server.js file.
-Running this will start the server.
-The website can be access through the browser at localhost:8080.
+Running this will start the server (node server.js).
+The website you can be access through the browser at localhost:8080.